ObEngine/ObEngine/README.md

 ## Give me some interesting features
 Here you go :
+- Event-based scripting (with Lua)
-- Neat map editor (With a grid for precise map edition)
+- Neat map editor
 - Animations
-- Native plugins (You can extend the engine with C++)
+- Native plugins (You can extend the engine with C++ with automatic bindings and documentation generator)
 - Canvas (You can draw stuff using a simple API)
 - Network support
-- Scriptable GameObjects
+- Scene / GameObjects system
 - Workspaces and Packages system
-- Lua scripting
-- Layering system
+- Layering system with parallax support
-- Parallax
-- Home-made data language (Vili)
 - Polygonal Collisions with full collision detection support
-- Developpement console with coloration and scripting support
+- Integrated CLI to manage your project
 - Custom package manager with online repository
-- Extendable toolkit with a lot of functionalities
 - Gamepad support
+- Bindable actions with support for complex key combinations
+- Shader support
+- Audio with many formats supported (OGG, MP3, WAV, FLAC and much more)

 ## Future features which are also really cool ?
-- Normal maps
-- 3D objects in 2D scene
+- 3D support
-- Skeletal animations
+- 2D skeletal animations
 - Collaborative map editor
 - Light & particle system
-- C++ GameObjects
+- Script the engine with the langage of your choice
 - Multiple windows
 - Android, iOS and HTML5 export
 - Tiled Map Editor support